What is a dental implant?

 After the placement of the implant into the bone, the split tissue is now brought back together in a way that either allows for the tip of the dental implant to show or can be completely covered depending on the type of prosthesis chosen.

-Type of the prosthetics
+Types of the Prosthetics

 Once the dentist has successfully placed an implant in the patient’s mouth, he or she must decide on the type of prosthesis to be attached to the abutment.
 Dr. Adam Chapnick and his professional team located in the Toronto area have many years of experience attaching crowns, dentures, and fixing bridges to abutments.